Uncertainty in Bayesian Leave-One-Out Cross-Validation Based Model Comparison

 \subsection{Moments of the Variables}

-In this section we present some moments of interest for the presented variables of quadratic form on $\varepsilon$.
+In this section, we present some moments of interest for the given variables of quadratic form on $\varepsilon$.
 Let $Z$ denote such a variable:

 A general form for the moments is presented in Theorem 3.2b3 by~\citet[][p.
 54]{mathai_provost_quadratic}.
-Here we formulate the mean, variance, and skewness based on this general form.
+Based on this general form, we formulate the mean, variance, and skewness.
 The resulting moments can also be derived by considering the variables as a sum of independent scaled non-central $\chi^2$ distributed random variables as presented in Appendix~\ref{app_sec_analytic_as_sum_of_chi2}.

 Let $\+\Sigma_\star^{1/2}\+A\+\Sigma_\star^{1/2} = \+Q \+\Lambda \+Q^\transp$ be the spectral decomposition of matrix $\+\Sigma_\star^{1/2}\+A\+\Sigma_\star^{1/2}$, where $\+Q$ is an orthogonal matrix and $\+\Lambda$ is a diagonal matrix containing the eigenvalues $\lambda_i, i=1,2,\dots,n$ of matrix $\+\Sigma_\star^{1/2}\+A\+\Sigma_\star^{1/2}$.
 In particular, for this decomposition it holds that $\left(\+\Sigma_\star^{1/2}\+A\+\Sigma_\star^{1/2}\right)^k = \+Q \+\Lambda^k \+Q^\transp$.
 Following the notation in the theorem, we have